CobwebOrg/cobweb/README.md

 # cobweb
 <p>
 COBWEB is an effort by the California Digital Library (<a href="http://www.cdlib.org/">CDL</a>), <a href="http://library.harvard.edu/">Harvard Library</a>, and <a href="http://www.library.ucla.edu/">UCLA Library</a> to create a collaborative collection development platform supporting the creation of comprehensive web archives by coordinating the independent activities of the web archiving community.
+Use the Cobweb platform to initiate or participate in developing web archive collections: https://cobwebarchive.org!
 </p>
 <p>
 For more context about Cobweb, visit https://www.cdlib.org/services/collections/webarchiving/cobweb/
 </p>
 <p>
-To follow active development of Cobweb, visit https://github.com/CobwebOrg/cobweb-django
+To learn more about development of Cobweb, visit https://github.com/CobwebOrg/cobweb-django
 </p>
 <h1>Our Vision for the Future</h1>
 <p>